JahongirAzimjonov/dryad/README.md

 ## Introduction

- **What is dryad MMM**: dryad MMM is a fork of Robyn, the semi-automated and open-sourced Marketing Mix Modeling (MMM) package from Meta
+ **What is dryad MMM**: dryad MMM is a fork of Robyn, the semi-automated and open-sourced Marketing Mix Modeling (MMM) package from Meta Marketing Science.
-  Marketing Science.
-It uses various machine learning techniques (Ridge regression, multi-objective evolutionary algorithm for hyperparameter optimization, time-series decomposition for trend & season, gradient-based optimization for budget allocation etc.) to define media channel efficiency and effectivity, explore adstock rates and saturation curves.
-It extends Robyn by using a nonparametric approach to statistical inference that relies on large amounts of computation rather than mathematical analysis and distributional assumptions of traditional parametric inference.
-This approach has been shown to provide asymptotically accurate inferences for a wide variety of statistics.
+Robyn uses various machine learning techniques (Ridge regression, multi-objective evolutionary algorithm for hyperparameter optimization, time-series decomposition for trend and season, gradient-based optimization for budget allocation etc.) to define media channel efficiency and effectivity, explore adstock rates and saturation curves.

+Dryad extends Robyn by performing bootstrapped ridge regressions for the same models to estimate penalized (added bias to reduce variance) least squares (PLS) model coefficients, which are more optimal, stable estimates that are more likely to validate in new samples.

+Dryad further extends Robyn by adding diagnostics, visuals, augmented numerical outputs, and a forecasting function.
+To help uncover causal interdependencies from observational data (one of the great challenges of nonlinear time series analysis!), we use the popular Shannon-entropy based Transfer Entropy, which represents a prominent tool for assessing directed information flow between joint processes.

 ## The Interpretability-Flexibility tradeoff